7 Beautiful Waterfalls to visit in Norway

 59° 50′ N, 06° 20' E

-Only 20 minutes from Låtefossen, you find Langfossen: an impressive 612 meters high waterfall.
-It is the fifth highest waterfall of Norway.
+Only 20 minutes from Låtefossen, you find Langfossen: an impressive 612-meter-high waterfall.
+It is the fifth-highest waterfall in Norway.
 The power and beauty of it is just indescribable.
 In 2011 it was even listed in CNN’s top 10 most beautiful waterfalls in the world.

 It’s almost impossible to miss this waterfall as it is located next to the road.